Using RankedVote

 Deduplicate Results will remove the duplicated ballots from your contest's results.
 This means it keeps the first vote from a device and then ignores all subsequent votes.

-This allows you to define the day when votes will no longer be accepted.
-So, if you set the date as June 21st, voters will see a "This election is closed" message starting on that day.
-The last day they could vote would be June 20th.
-Time zones can also cause some confusion here as your voters may be distributed across the world.
+This allows you to define the date and time when votes will no longer be accepted.
+So, if you set the date for June 21st at 10am, voters will see a "This election is closed" message starting at that time.
+The time zone will reflect the time zone of the computer you use to set the end date.

 Tip: If you just want to stop an election from receiving further votes, click the "Close election" text and all future voters will be blocked.